timothymush7/eSESim/README.md

 # SESim

-Smart Environment SIMulator is a Unity plugin that enables the simulation of smart environments and the generation of sensor data.
-Various components of the smart home architecture are modelled and implemented.
+Smart Environment SIMulator 1.1 is a Unity plugin that enables the simulation of smart environments and the generation of sensor data.
+Various components of the smart home architecture are modelled and implemented and is an extension of SeSIM.

+ SESIM 1.1 has the following additions
+ -Added multi user support
+ -Added a bigger (6 room ) environment : study and a second bedroon.
+ -Added  a few more  PB scripts to model ADL.
+ -Added  a new wearable sensor.

 # Installation